microsoft/fluentui/packages/react-slider/Spec.md

 ### Removing Fluid

-Having the `Slider` fit the width of the screen could be done by the user by applying custon styling to the `Slider`.
+Having the `Slider` fit the width of the screen could possibly be done by the user by applying custom styling to the `Slider`.

 ### RangedSlider Seperated

-It may be more readable and pottentially better to split the `RangedSlider` and `Slider` components apart from each other as they have very different use cases.
+It may be more readable and potentially better to split the `RangedSlider` and `Slider` components apart from each other as they have very different use cases.

 ### Removing Label and ValueLabel

-If there is a way to remove the Label and ValueLabel while preserving accessibility it could greatly benifit the render structure (Removes container, label, and valueLabel slots).
+If there is a way to remove the Label and ValueLabel while preserving accessibility it could greatly benefit the render structure (Removes container, label, and valueLabel slots).